 Additionally, you may decide to store data in a different repository; for example, you may choose to use a different database management system or implement a different form of data source.
 In these cases, you may need to implement your own custom strategies to synchronize the data that they contain.

-This appendix examines the issues concerned with distributing and replicating data the between services running in the cloud and across the cloud/on-premises divide by using the technologies available on the Windows Azure™ technology platform.
+This appendix examines the issues concerned with distributing and replicating data the between services running in the cloud and across the cloud/on-premises divide by using the technologies available on the Microsoft Azure™ technology platform.
 It describes some possible solutions that an organization can implement to keep the data sources synchronized.

 Use Cases and Challenges

 A primary motivation for replicating data in a hybrid cloud-based solution is to reduce the network latency of data access by keeping data close to the applications and services that use it, thereby improving the response time of these applications and services.
 As described previously, if a service running in a datacenter uses data held in a local database stored in the same datacenter then it has eliminated the latency and reliability issues associated with sending and receiving messages across the Internet.
 However, these benefits are not necessarily cost-free as you must copy data held in a local database to other datacenters, and ensure that any changes to this data are correctly synchronized across all datacenters.

 You must also consider that replicating data can introduce inconsistencies.
 When you modify data, the same modification must be made to all other copies of that data and this process may take some time.
 Fully transactional systems implement procedures that lock all copies of a data item before changing them, and only releasing this lock when the update has been successfully applied across all instances.
 However, in a globally distributed system such an approach is impractical due to the inherent latency of the Internet, so most systems that implement replication update each site individually.
 After an update, different sites may see different data but the system becomes "eventually consistent" as the synchronization process ripples the data updates out across all sites.